Tetramorium

 Tetramorium is a genus of ants in the subfamily Myrmicinae that includes more than 520 species.
 These ants are also known as pavement ants.

 Taxonomy and phylogeny

 Tetramorium was first described by Gustav Mayr in 1855 in the same publication as Monomorium.

 Revision within the genus by Wagner et al. in 2017 recognized a complex of 10 cryptic species, 3 of which were raised from subspecies classifications and 2 of which were newly described.
 This revision also elevated the pavement ant introduced to North America as the species T. immigrans rather than the previous designation as a subspecies of T. caespitum.
-These 10 species within in the T. caespitum complex are as follows:
+These 10 species in the T. caespitum complex are as follows: